-- parents/carers. - Some job responsibilities necessitate intimate physical contact with children on a regular basis, for example assisting young children with toileting, providing intimate care for children with disabilities or in the provision of medical care.
+Some job responsibilities necessitate intimate physical contact with children on a regular basis, for example assisting young children with toileting, providing intimate care for children with disabilities or in the provision of medical care.
 The nature, circumstances and context of such contact should comply with professional codes of practice or guidance and/or be part of a formally agreed plan, which regularly reviewed.
-The additional vulnerabilities that may arise from a physical or learning disability should be taken into account and be recorded as part of an agreed care plan.
-The emotional responses of any child to intimate care should be carefully sensitively observed, and where necessary, any concerns passed to senior managers and/or parents/carers.
+The additional is vulnerabilities that may arise from a physical or learning disability should be taken into account and be recorded as part of an agreed care plan.
+The emotional responses of any child to intimate care should be carefully and sensitively observed, and where necessary, any concerns passed to senior managers and/or parents/carers.

-All children have a right to safety, privacy and dignity when contact of a physical or intimate nature is required and depending on their abilities, age and maturity should be encouraged to act as independently as possible.
+All children have a right to safety, privacy and dignity when contact of a physical or intimate nature is required and depending on their abilities, age and maturity should be comfort and reassurance to a distressed child and do it in an ageappropriate way